 The National Park Service would adaptively use and maintain Medano Ranch historic structures for the above uses.
 The agency would not necessarily keep all historic structures, but would maintain certain ones based on adaptive use potential, efficiency, and historic significance.
 Partnership support would be needed to bring these facilities up to NPS standards, to maintain them over time, and to provide opportunities for visitors.
-Decisions regarding whether or not to remove structures and resources would be made in consultation with the Colorado SHPO and other consulting parties in compliance with section 106 of the NHPA.

-Leashed dogs would be allowed within the national park (within the frontcountry, dunes play, and backcountry access zones, and the Liberty Road administrative zone only), and within the national preserve.
-Within the national preserve, unleashed dogs would continue to be allowed for hunting (see chapter three, "Health and Safety-Dogs" section for details).
-Within the national park, no dogs would be permitted within the natural/wild, backcountry adventure, or guided learning zones, or the administrative zone (other than Liberty Road).
+Leashed dogs would be allowed within the national park within the frontcountry and dunes play zones, and within the national preserve.
+Within the national preserve, unleashed dogs would continue to be allowed for hunting (see chapter 3, "Health and Safety-Dogs" section for details).
+Within the national park, no dogs would be permitted within the backcountry access, backcountry adventure, administrative, or guided learning zones.
 If dogs became more of a problem over time, adjustments to the latter policy would be addressed in the Superintendent's Compendium.
 To assist visitors with complying with dog regulations, a commercial service to provide dog boarding in the vicinity of the main dunes area would be sought.

 Necessary and appropriate commercial services would continue to include providing firewood and incidental camper supplies in the vicinity of the campground through a concession contract.
-Pending a study of financial feasibility, a determination may be made to seek the following new commercial services: (1) dog boarding within the main dunes area frontcountry zone, (2) guided tours by horseback, jeep, or hiking from Medano Ranch (provided primarily from outside the park with a minimal base of operations at the ranch), and (3) modest shuttle services.
-These activities and services are necessary and appropriate to achieve resource protection and visitor use goals for the park.
-Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and four-wheel-drive tours are appropriate activities and would continue to be authorized.
-The National Park Service would consider other potential commercial activities on a case-by-case basis to determine if they were necessary and appropriate before any new contracts or authorizations would be issued (see "Criteria for Commercial Services" section in chapter one).
+Pending a study of financial feasibility, a determination may be made to seek the following new commercial services: (1) dog boarding within the main dunes area frontcountry zone, (2) guided tours by horse, jeep, or hiking from Medano Ranch (provided primarily from outside the park with a minimal base of operations at the ranch), and (3) modest shuttle services.
+Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and four-wheel drive tours would continue to be provided in appropriate zones through commercial use authorizations (formerly known as incidental business permits), with the base of operations located outside the park.